 An Artist, His House, His Tools

 This exhibit is integrated into the Back Bedroom space in the James Castle House.
 At once, the exhibit tells the story of the Castle family house construction over time and the parallels this construction has with the work of artist James Castle.
-The house materials, finishes, patterns, and colors shown in these exhibits are the same as those the artist lived among.
 Here, the assemblage of building materials from which the house is made are almost indistinguishable from the materials of James Castle’s work.
 Portions of the exhibit are installed on a newly-exposed exterior wall of the oldest known structure on the site - a one-room farmhouse.

 “The Material Life of James Castle” Exhibit

 City of Boise

 Need more information about our professional services for architecture, planning, and preservation?

 “Over several years I’ve happily worked on several public art projects with Byron Folwell.
 He demonstrates great capacity for understanding the depth, complexity and history of a site; bolstering that understanding with further research and observation; and then clarifying and translating his insights into elegant and spare public art.
 He includes just the elements needed to communicate his vision; nothing unnecessary muddies his choice of materials, content, or story.

 — Karen Bubb, Cultural Planner, Boise City Dept. of Arts & History.
 2018.